mancusarasa/chaindots_interview/README.md

 6. GET /api/posts/: Retrieve a list of all posts ordered from newest to oldest from all users, with pagination and filters.
 The filters to implement are: author_id, from_date, to_date.
 None of the filters is compulsory.
 The pagination should be achieved with the following parameters: page_size (default = 20), page_number (default = 1) (X)
 7. POST /api/posts/{id}/comments/: Add a new comment to a post.
 (X)
 8. GET /api/posts/{id}/comments/: Retrieve all comments for a specific post.
 (X)
 9. GET /api/posts/{id}/: Retrieve details of a specific post with its' last three comments included and the information of its creator.
+(X)

 # How to use the API